ICPC-TUM/website/content/preparation/material.md

 We host two big contests at the university every year.
 These are the Winter Contest at the end of January / beginning of February, and the GCPC at the end of June / beginning of July.

 ## Preparation Contests
 Apart from these, we are regularly holding preparation contests which you can find under [preparation contests](https://judge.in.tum.de/contests/).
 These are completely done online, and you can participate in them without an official registration (you only need an account on the TUMjudge), alone or in a team.
-Usually, these contests consists of between five and eight old problems from regional rounds of the ICPC, such as the NWERC or the SWERC, or old problems from our practical course.
+Usually, these contests consist of between five and eight old problems from regional rounds of the ICPC, such as the NWERC or the SWERC, or old problems from our practical course.
 After the contests are over, the problems remain open for submissions in a training contest.

 ## TUMjudge
 We want to give students who want to  prepare for ACM ICPC or other